 Interaction of mental and somatic symptoms on neurotranstmitter precursor aminoacids of the noradrenaline pathway

 Mental stress has been proposed to play an important role in recovery from COVID-19: both factors could act as a “double hit” with synergistic effects of psychological stress and infection on inflammation (Bower et al., 2022; Hüfner et al., 2022a).
 These effects may be due to stress-related alterations in the blood-brain interface or increased activation of microglia, both of which can increase sensitivity to peripheral inflammation (Bower et al., 2022).
 Chronic mental stress has been shown to be associated with reduced PHE/TYR ratios, a finding which could help to explain the observed PHY/TYR in the current analysis (Hüfner et al., 2020).
 Changes in the availability of BH4 have been proposed to contribute to this finding (Hüfner et al., 2020).
-PHE/TYR was reduced with age and in individuals with symptoms of depression/anxiety and status post SARS-CoV-2 infection.
+PHE/TYR was reduced with age and in individuals suffering from PSS and status post SARS-CoV-2 infection.
 It is possible that the observed PHE/TYR decrease is related to a direct biochemical mechanism as has been proposed in individuals with chronic stress (Hüfner et al., 2020).
 A similar pattern was found in individuals with no or mild depression were a negative correlation with PHE/TYR was found indicating a direct biochemical mechanism related to BH4 availability (Hüfner et al., 2021).
-Reduced BH4 availability can be the result of impaired synthesis, low recovery from BH2 or destruction by ROS (Thony et al., 2000; Werner-Felmayer et al., 2002).
+Reduced BH4 availability can be the result of impaired synthesis, low recycling from BH2 or oxidation by ROS (Thony et al., 2000; Werner-Felmayer et al., 2002).
 BH4 is also important for nitric oxide synthesis and thus involved in oxidative stress; an interaction between nitric oxide and the HPA- axis is increasingly recognized (Yılmaz et al., 2007).
-In addition, SARS-CoV-2-dependent and -independent inflammation is likely to inhibit PHE - TYR conversion representing the first step of dopamine synthesis and as such aggravate mental health.
-By contrast, patient’s age, SARS-CoV2 infection convalescence and signs of depression/anxiety were associated with lower PHE/TYR ratios suggestive of more efficient PHE - TYR conversion and putatively higher dopamine availability.
+In addition, inflammation and anti-SARS-CoV-2 humoral immunity is likely to inhibit PHE - TYR conversion representing the first step of dopamine synthesis and as such aggravate mental health.
+By contrast, patient’s age, SARS-CoV2 infection convalescence and PSS were associated with lower PHE/TYR ratios suggestive of more efficient PHE - TYR conversion and putatively higher dopamine availability.
 This may pose a potentially salutary feedback mechanism (Figure 5B).

 Limitations

 The major limitation of the SIMMUN study is the limited sample size, however, this is also an advantage because we recruited individuals during the very early phase of the pandemic so that influences due to vaccinations or multiple COVID-19 viral variants were eliminated.
 The cohorts consisted from hospital patients along with patients of psychiatric facilities, which resulted in a selection bias toward subjects with high rate of somatic and psychiatric comorbidities.
 In the INCOV cohort ratios of KYN/TRP and PHE/TYR could not be analyzed due to the fact that only transformed data were available.
+For the INCOV cohort, psychometric measures were unavailable and data of somatic symptoms were recorded only for the SARS-CoV-2-infected participants making validation of multi-parameter modeling results in the SIMMUN collective impossible.
 Furthermore, the time interval between SARS-CoV-2 infection and the study visit varied substantially.
 Finally, in both cohorts, alterations of neurotransmitter precursors were analyzed cross-sectionally and at the systemic level, which does not have to reflect metabolic changes of the central nervous system.
 Many of the neurotransmitter precursor amino acids readily cross the blood-brain barrier so it is possible that fluctuations in the blood levels of these metabolites directly affect their concentration and metabolism in the brain (Schwarcz et al., 2012).
 More preclinical studies are urgently needed to elucidate these findings.

 Conclusions